I’ve been lucky enough to watch cricket in three different countries so far – England, New Zealand and the West Indies.

-During that time, I’ve also seen some wonderful stadiums: Cricket grounds fascinate me and, in this article, we’re going to look at some of the biggest – both in terms of capacity and dimensions.
+I’ve also seen some wonderful stadiums: Cricket grounds fascinate me and now we’re going to look at some of the biggest – both in terms of capacity and dimensions.

 Top 10 Largest Cricket Stadiums in the World by Boundary and Playing Area